curvegrid/go-ethereum-wiki/Mining.md

 `geth --mine --minerthreads=4`

-You can also start and stop CPU mining at runtime using the [console](https://github.com/ethereum/go-ethereum/wiki/JavaScript-Console#adminminerstart). `admin.miner.start` takes an optional parameter for the number of miner threads.
+You can also start and stop CPU mining at runtime using the [console](https://github.com/ethereum/go-ethereum/wiki/JavaScript-Console#adminminerstart). `miner.start` takes an optional parameter for the number of miner threads.

 ```
-> admin.miner.start()
+> miner.start()
 true
-> admin.miner.stop()
+> miner.stop()
 true
 ```

 Note that mining for real ether only makes sense if you are in sync with the network (since you mine on top of the consensus block).
-Therefore the eth blockchain downloader/synchroniser will delay mining until syncing is complete, and after that mining automatically starts unless you cancel your intention with `admin.miner.stop()`.
+Therefore the eth blockchain downloader/synchroniser will delay mining until syncing is complete, and after that mining automatically starts unless you cancel your intention with `miner.stop()`.

 In order to earn ether you must have a **coinbase** (or **etherbase**) address set.
 This etherbase defaults to your [primary account](https://github.com/ethereum/go-ethereum/wiki/Managing-your-accounts).
 If you don't have an etherbase address set, then `geth --mine` will not start up.

 ```
 > eth.coinbase
 '0x'
-> admin.newAccount()
+> personal.newAccount("mypassword")
-The new account will be encrypted with a passphrase.
-Please enter a passphrase now.
-Passphrase:
-Repeat Passphrase:
 'ffd25e388bf07765e6d7a00d6ae83fa750460c7e'
 > eth.coinbase
 '0xffd25e388bf07765e6d7a00d6ae83fa750460c7e'